seborama/fuego/README.md

 ## Known limitations

 - hamt.Set and hamt.Map are not ordered as per their initialisation but rather following their Hash.
-Eventually, it would be useful to have an ordered Set.
-(PS: ordered, not sorted although this would also be useful)
+Use OrderedSet as an alternative.
+- several operations may be memory intensive or poorly performing, notably - but not limited to - in OrderedSet.